gopro/labs/docs/control/extensions/README.md

 - **MMSK=x** - for auto generating a mask for the new motion detector.
 - **OLTC=x** - frame offset to LTC, enabling calibration you are seeing any offset.
 - **RLTC=1** - to enable LTC timecode reading from line-in audio.
-- **GOAL=x** - 0 to 60 (or x) MPH speed timing.
-Not for precision timing, just for fun.
-Drive safe.
-It currents a JPEG in MISC for you speed award.
-All very crude, from a recent hackathon.
-- **GPSL=x** - to enabled continous GPS location logging, even when not capturing, so the capture can log more of you path and adventures.
-Path is saved by day into
 MISC/GPS-yy-mm-dd.gpmf file.
 GPSL=1 logs everything, GPSL=x will only log movement great than x meter from the last stored location.
 - **STOP=x** - Stop Motion where is x the number for frame to store per shutter press.
 Works great with the remote.
 Mode button ends capture.
 - **ONIO=x** - Onion percentage used for Stop Motion where is x the precentage of transparency of the onion skin.

-### **HERO13/12 cameras**

 - **PRES=x,name** - Added creating, naming and sharing presets where x 0-18 for icon selection (-1 for delete), and 'name' is your named preset. e.g, QR Command **oMPRES="14,Scuba"**